 |Utility:||Basic or Auxiliary|

-Stand with hands on hips or clasped behind neck.
+Stand with hands on hips or in front of body.

 Lunge forward with first leg.
 Land on heel, then forefoot.
 Lower body by flexing knee and hip of front leg until knee of rear leg is almost in contact with floor.
 Return to original standing position by forcibly extending hip and knee of forward leg.
 Repeat by alternating lunge with opposite leg.